Placement Settings

-Before generating assignments, you can configure settings that control how the algorithm distributes students across classes.
-These settings affect class size limits and gender balance targets.
+Before generating placements, you can configure settings that control how the algorithm distributes students across classrooms.
+These settings affect classroom size limits, boy/girl balance targets, and how larger feeder-school groups are spread across classrooms.

-This setting defines the maximum number of students that can be placed in any single class.
-The algorithm will not exceed this limit when distributing students.
+This setting defines the maximum number of students that can be placed in a classroom unless that classroom has its own custom capacity.
+The algorithm will not exceed the active limit when distributing students.
+If you leave the field blank, classrooms without custom capacity do not use a workspace default cap.

-- The default value is calculated automatically based on your total student count and number of classes, ensuring an even split.
+- The default value is calculated automatically based on your total student count and number of classrooms, ensuring an even split.

 - You can increase the cap to give the algorithm more room to optimize for other factors like preferences and scale balance.

-- Setting the cap too low may prevent the algorithm from finding a valid assignment, especially when combined with pre-assignments.
+- Setting the cap too low may prevent the algorithm from finding a valid placement, especially when combined with required placements.

-The gender balance threshold controls the maximum allowed difference between the number of boys and girls in each class.
-A lower threshold means stricter gender balance enforcement.
+This setting controls the maximum allowed difference between the number of boys and girls in each classroom.
+A lower number means stricter boy/girl balance enforcement.

-- Example: A threshold of 3 means no class can have more than 3 more boys than girls, or vice versa.
+- Example: A value of 3 means no classroom can have more than 3 more boys than girls, or vice versa.

-- Setting the threshold too low with an uneven overall gender ratio can cause generation to fail.
-If this happens, try increasing the threshold.
+- Setting the limit too low with an uneven overall gender ratio can cause generation to fail.
+If this happens, try increasing the limit.

 How Settings Affect the Algorithm